SatStacker-app/satstacker-docs/docs/concepts.md

 2. **`sent`** — returned to the partner via `GET /executions/due`.
 Leased for 5 minutes.
 3. **Terminal** — `filled`, `partial`, `failed`, or `cancelled` based on the partner's confirmation.

 If a `sent` execution is not confirmed before its lease expires, it returns to the eligible pool and is re-delivered on the next `GET /executions/due` poll.
-The `execution_id` and `idempotency_key` never change between deliveries — partners should dedupe on either of these.
+The `execution_id` and `idempotency_key` never change between deliveries.
+Partners should dedupe on either of these.

 ## Trade